FIRSTinMI/av-docs/docs/day--1-and-0/hardware-photos.md

 ## Monitor Case

 Note: The larger monitor is dedicated to the AV cart.
-The stand for it can be found inside the empty space in the AV cart.
+Please ensure there is some padding between

 ![Monitor Case](../assets/monitor-case.jpg)

 ## DJ Laptop

-We don't have a picture of this right now, but it's a standard laptop in a laptop bag with a DJ label on it.
-It gets stored in the cab of the truck (instead of in the trailer), so sometimes it doesn't get unloaded with everything else.
+This is found in a laptop bag with a DJ label on it.
+It gets stored in the banner tote along with other event laptops.